 A significant portion of the Company's fixed price-completion contracts involve the design and development of complex client systems.
 For these contracts that are within the scope of ASC 605-35, revenue is recognized on the percentage-of-completion method using costs incurred in relation to total estimated costs.
-For fixed price-completion contracts that are not within the scope of ASC 605-35, revenue is generally recognized ratably over the service period.
+For fixed price-completion contracts that are not within the scope of ASC 605-35, revenue is generally recognized over the period when services are provided.